-IMPORTANT COVID-19 UPDATES
+IMPORTANT UPDATES

-CAN I VIDEO CONFERENCE WITH YOU?
+CAN I STILL VIDEO CONFERENCE WITH YOU?

 CAN I STILL MEET IN-PERSON?

-WHAT ABOUT MY MORTGAGE LENDER?
+WHAT ABOUT MY WILL OR ESTATE DOCUMENTS?

 HOW DO I TRANSFER PAYMENTS?